Office 365 for business FAQ

 Some Office 365 plans are not included in the Office 365 for Nonprofits program.
 Once an organization has a nonprofit tenant, it is not possible to acquire those plans.

 In the case of standalone plans, however, those features or workloads are usually included in one of the Office 365 for Nonprofits program’s offers, such as the donated Office 365 Enterprise E1 for Nonprofits offer or the discounted Office 365 Enterprise E3 for Nonprofits offer.

 We may expand the Office 365 for Nonprofits offer in the future but have no plans to do so at this time.

 No. A customer that has become eligible for Office 365 for Nonprofits offers can purchase only Office 365 for Nonprofits offers going forward.

 Eligibility and validation

 Eligible organizations: Nonprofits and non-governmental organizations must be recognized as charitable organizations in their respective countries in order to be eligible for Microsoft Nonprofit Programs.
 Eligible organizations must also operate on a not-for-profit basis and have a mission to benefit the local community, which could include but is not limited to:

 For a detailed explanation of eligibility criteria and links to country-specific eligibility criteria, visit the Corporate Citizenship Eligibility page.

-To be validated as an eligible nonprofit, you must sign up for the E3 for Nonprofits trial offer and provide the organization’s basic information to kick start the validation process.
+To be validated as an eligible nonprofit, you must sign up for the E3 for Nonprofits trial offer or the Nonprofit Small Business Premium trial offer and provide the organization’s basic information to kick start the validation process.

 Signing up for the trial does not commit you to a paid offer.
 Eligible organizations must hold recognized charitable status as defined in their countries in order to be eligible.
 Eligible organizations must operate on a not-for-profit basis and have a mission to benefit the local community.